 If someone opposes your IR within that period, the EUIPO will send a notification to WIPO of provisional refusal (based on relative grounds) and will send you a copy of the notice of opposition.
 It will also notify you of the time limit for commencement of the proceedings.
-In all communications with WIPO, the EUIPO will use the language of the IR (English in the case of Trinidad and Tobago).
-In all communications sent directly to you, the EUIPO will use the language of the opposition proceedings chosen by the opponent (which will be English, or the second language chosen by you when designating the EU).
+In all communications sent to WIPO, the EUIPO will use the language of the IR (English in your case).
+In all communications sent directly to you, the EUIPO will use the language of the language of the opposition proceedings chosen by the opponent (which will be English, or the second language chosen by you when designating the EU).